ls1intum/Artemis/docs/user/lectures.rst

 |learning-goals-management|

 To create a learning goal, as an instructor click on the plus button and enter a name and description.
-Then, select a lecture from the dropdown and click on its units to associate them with this learning goal.
+Then select a lecture from the dropdown and mark some of its units to associate them with this learning goal.

 |create-learning-goal|